1

 Choosing Your Castle

-Having seen all ten castles, the natural question is: which one should you use?
+Having seen all twelve castles, the natural question is: which one should you use?
 Here's a simple framework.

 Start with your strategy